paazmaya/modern-web-tools-with-node-js-book/overview.md

 Each lecture contains one or two relevant presentations that are presented by inspiring people around the Node.js community.

-Based on the contents of the presentations, each subject has quizzes and excersices.
+Based on the contents of the presentations, each subject has quizzes and exercises.

 ## Targets defined as course delivery